TheSignPainter98/vex/docs/src/how-to-guides/how-to-search-child-nodes.md

         _find_children(node, predicate, allow_nested, ret)
         return ret
     ```
-3. Call the `find_children` function, passing the node whose children are to be searched and a function or lambda which takes a node returns whether to include it in the output, e.g.—
+3. Call the `find_all_children` function, passing the node whose children are to be searched and a function or lambda which takes a node returns whether to include it in the output, e.g.—
     ```python
-    let_declarations = find_children(
+    let_declarations = find_all_children(
         node_to_search,
         lambda node: node.kind == 'let_declaration',
         allow_nested=True,